sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/03-extractors/entra-id.md

 ---
-title: Azure Active Directory connector configuration
+title: Entra ID extractor configuration
-description: Configuration of the Azure Active Directory connector
+description: Configuration of the Entra ID extractor
 ---

-# Azure Active Directory (Entra ID) connector configuration
+# Azure Active Directory (Entra ID) extractor configuration

 This documentation describes how to use scripts provided by Identity Analytics to extract the objects (groups, accounts, etc.) from Azure Active Directory (now known as Entra ID) environments.
 The provided script `azureadmain.py` has been designed to simplify the data extraction to obtain the import files required for the Identity Analytics Azure Active Directory add-on.

 The script enables the extraction of objects managed in Azure Active Directory, such as users, groups, group members, and group owners.
 The extraction script is stored in `bwconnectors/azureadmain.py`

-## Azure Active Directory Configuration
+## Entra ID Configuration

 To enable data extraction, an application must be registered in Entra ID.
 We recommend creating a dedicated application specifically for the Identity Analytics service.